wicksnikole/Master/README.md

 # Notes

-If time allowed, I would have stored and updated the providers availability and the reservations in a database.
+If time allowed, I would have

+stored and updated the providers availability and the reservations in a database.

+Made it more scaleable by specifying provider ID before looping through all the data

+Improved error handling for missing or malformed JSON data.

+Ensured appointments cannot be double-booked by checking for existing reservations before making a new one.